AA-Battery/Applied-Machine-Learning/project1.md

 Based on these outputs, it looks as though the two optimizers performed equivalently.
 This was most likely due to the complexity of the target function and the relative simplicity of the model.
 As a result of this, variance in the optimizer had little to no impact on output improvement.
 This would likely start to impact the effectiveness of the output with a more complex model.
 One interesting variation between the two optimizers was Adam's initial poor loss performance, and quick improvement.
 SGD on the other hand started with a lower loss and improved only minorily, if at all.
 Both optimizers completed 500 epochs with approximately the same loss value.
 In addition to this, it appears as though Adam produced a more densely clustered price prediction output than SGD.
 SGD had more outliers towards the bottom and far right of the scatter plot.

+In addition to using different optimizers, I also utilized different scalers.

+### Here are the results on the network's final Mean Squared Error based on four different scalers:

+* Raw Data : The Mean Squared Error is 712637506427.6313
+* Standard Scaler : The Mean Squared Error is 711190659063.013
+* Min/Max Scaler : The Mean Squared Error is 746906436004.5992
+* Robust Scaler : The Mean Squared Error is 1155790503522.1743

-Here is the ranking of the of the house sales in Austin:
+### Here is the ranking of the of the house sales in Austin:

 [House Rankings](answer.csv)

-The ranking was determined by taking the absolute value of the difference between the network's predicted value and Zillow's listed value.
-The linked CSV is sorted based on best deal (lowest
+The ranking was determined by subtracting the network's predicted value from Zillow's listed value.
+The linked CSV is sorted based on best deal (lowest difference value).
+The lower the difference value, the better the deal.
+Negative difference values indicate the network predicted a higher sale price than the actual listing price, meaning that it is a good deal.

-Raw : The Mean Squared Error is:  712637506427.6313
-SS : The Mean Squared Error is:  711190659063.013
-MMS : The Mean Squared Error is:  746906436004.5992 ROB : The Mean Squared Error is:  1155790503522.1743